 Indicator 3.3: Teacher involvement required here goes beyond setting up the materials or giving directions.
-Teacher involvement needs to occur while children are using the materials, and the verbal or nonverbal interaction should support the active use of art materials and be related to the art the child is creating.
+Teacher involvement needs to occur while children are using the materials, and the interaction should be related to the art the child is creating.